ArtResin Epoxy Review: From A Resin Blog

 Is ArtResin A Good Choice For Covering Artwork?

 The answer is yes.
 ArtResin is one of the top selling resins for pouring over artwork including canvas art and acrylic paintings.
+ArtResin has a crystal clear, high gloss finish that makes the artwork super shiny.

-Its self-leveling properties makes it easy to use without having to level our the resin yourself.
+Its self leveling properties makes it easy to use without having to level our the resin yourself.
 So you get a smooth finish, even covering chunky glitter.
 You just need to make sure you are on a level surface.
 If you aren’t the resin will start to slide off of your artwork.

 What Are The best Projects For Using ArtResin?